Good to Go (to College)

 Learn how to help your child take charge of his own life before he heads off to college, including managing his own money, staying on task, and knowing when to ask for help.

-John Muscarello had no trouble making the transition to college life, despite his severe attention deficit hyperactivity disorder (ADHD).
+John Muscarello had no trouble making the transition to college life, despite his severe attention deficit hyperactivity disorder (ADHD or ADD).

 That’s because the 20-year-old cultivated good habits while attending high school in Glen Head, New York.
 “I had an assignment pad where I wrote everything down,” he explains.
 “I also had a big calendar on my bedroom wall.
 I wrote down upcoming papers and dates, so I always knew what I had going on.
 I would get home from sports, take a shower, eat dinner, take a pill, and then do all my work.”